-Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-Native title interests are recorded against several WGX tenements.
-The CMGP tenements are held by the Big Bell Gold Operations (BBGO) of which Westgold has 100% ownership.
-Exploration done by other Acknowledgment and appraisal of exploration by other parties WGX operates in accordance with all environmental conditions set down as conditions for grant of the leases.
-The CMGP tenements have an exploration and production history in excess of 100 years. parties The FGP tenements have an exploration and production history in excess of 30 years.
+Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or materia issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. · · The Fortnum Gold Project tenure is 100% owned by Westgold through subsidiary company Aragon Resources Pty.
+Ltd. Various Royalties apply to the package.
+The most pertinent being; ♦ \$10/oz after first 50,000oz (capped at \$2M)- Perilya ♦ State Government - 2.5% NSR The tenure is currently in good standing.
+There are no known issues regarding security of tenure.
+There are no known impediments to continued operation.
+WGX operates in accordance with all environmental conditions set down as conditions for grant of the leases.
+Exploration done by other Acknowledgment and appraisal of exploration by other parties The CMGP tenements have an exploration and production history in excess of 100 years. parties The FGP tenements have an exploration and production history in excess of 30 years.
 Westgold work has generally confirmed the veracity of historic exploration data.
 Geology Deposit type, geological setting and style of mineralisation.
-MGO is located in the Achaean Murchison Province, a granite-greenstone terrane in the northwest of the Yilgarn Craton.
+MGO MGO is located in the Achaean Murchison Province, a granite-greenstone terrane in the northwest of the Yilgarn Craton.
 Greenstone belts trending north-northeast are separated by granite-gneiss domes, with smaller granite plutons also present within or on the margins of the belts.
 The Paddy's Flat area is located on the western limb of a regional fold, the Polelle Syn- cline, within a sequence of mafic to ultramafic volcanics with minor interflow sediments and banded iron-formation.
 The sequence has also been intruded by felsic porphyry dykes prior to mineralisation.
 Mineralisation is located along four sub-parallel trends at Paddy's Flat which can be summarized as containing three dominant mineralisation styles: Sulphide replacement BIF hosted gold.
 Quartz vein hosted shear-related gold.
 Quartz-carbonate-sulphide stockwork vein and alteration related gold.
 The Yaloginda area is a gold-bearing Archaean greenstone belt situated ~15km south of Meekatharra.
 The deposits in the area are hosted in a strained and metamorphosed volcanic sequence that consists primarily of ultramafic and high-magnesium basalt with minor komatiite, peridotite, gabbro, tholeiitic basalt and interflow sediments.
 The sequence was intruded by a variety of felsic porphyry and intermediate sills and dykes.
 The Reedy's mining district is located approximately 15 km to the south-east to Meekatharra and to the south of Lake Annean.
 The Reedy gold deposits occur with- in a north-south trending greenstone belt, two to five kilometres wide, composed of volcano-sedimentary sequences and separated multiphase syn- and post-tectonic granitoid complexes.
 Structurally controlled the gold occur.
 CGO CGO is located in the Achaean Murchison Province, a granite-greenstone terrane in the